dev500/php-dev/README.md

 # Docker PHP-DEV
-A Docker image for PHP development
+A Docker image for PHP development with multiple PHP version

  * unzip
  * git